 Do not eat a large meal or drink large amounts of liquid in the run-up to your massage.
 This is simply because the pressure levels used from the manipulations may cause discomfort on a full stomach.
 In direct contrast there is no need to starve or dehydrate yourself.

 The more relaxed you can be during the massage the better.
 If your body is tensed up or stressed then this can reduce the effectiveness of the massage.
 To ensure this, it’s best to try and leave plenty of time prior to the massage where possible.

 After a massage it is important to rehydrate.
 A massage will increase the circulation of blood which, in turn, makes your body use water at a faster rate.
 Drinking plenty of water to replenish this is important in the next 24 hours before you carry out any training or event.

 Relaxing the body and taking a break from intensive training is also advisable for the 24 hours after the massage.
-Again this is worth discussing with your massage therapist or coach.
+Again this is worth discussing with your massage therapist.
 While training will not likely do any harm, ensuring you have a good amount of recovery time will make sure you gain the greatest benefit from the massage.

 As with sports massages, deep tissue massages use high levels of pressure to make sure the manipulation of the muscles reaches the intended targets.
 This can cause some discomfort, particularly if you have any injuries.
 However, this is usually a quick pain that does not last long.

 If your deep tissue massage is causing you too much discomfort, then do let your massage therapist know so they can adjust where needed.

 We have an amazing team who will be able to tailor your massage and treatment specifically to you and your needs.
 Awarded “Best Well-Being Clinic Of The Year” for 2021, Comfort Health gained this award due to our therapist’s ability to “go over and above for your clients” and our “personal nature”.